Sidney Phillips: Military service

 After graduating from high school, Phillips enlisted in the U.S. Marine Corps at age 17, on December 8, 1941; the day after the Attack on Pearl Harbor.
 He was inducted later that month after obtaining parental permission.

-He served with How Company, 2nd Battalion, 1st Marine Regiment, 1st Marine Division and saw combat as an 81mm mortarman in a number of battles including the Battle of the Tenaru during the Guadalcanal Campaign and the Battle of Cape Gloucester.
+He served with How Company, 2nd Battalion, 1st Marine Regiment, 1st Marine Division (H/2/1), with one of his company mates being Robert Leckie.
+Phillips saw combat as an 81mm mortarman in a number of battles including the Battle of the Tenaru during the Guadalcanal Campaign and the Battle of Cape Gloucester.
 He reported that his mortar crew observed effective fire control discipline; one example was a firefight on Cape Gloucester where they were able to provide light high explosive rounds through the jungle canopy only 15 yards in front of their own lines.

+Phillips was eventually sent home after being picked in a lottery draw while on Pavuvu.
+Two weeks before leaving, he reunited with Sledge on Pavuvu after the latter was shipped out as a replacement.
+Phillips had previously sent Sledge several letters urging him not to enlist.

 Post-war

 After his overseas duty he enrolled in V12, a program designed to educate young men so they could become U.S. Navy officers.
 However, his four-year US Marine Corps enlistment expired on December 31, 1945, freeing him to return to Mobile.

 He had decided while at Cape Gloucester to become a physician, so he enrolled in Spring Hill College, then went to medical school to become a family physician.
 He enlisted in the USMC Reserves while at Spring Hill, then was finally discharged in April 1948.

-Phillips reported that Eugene Sledge's widow and sons introduced him to Ken Burns' writing team, then later the HBO writers, so that he was able to provide needed information about the lives of Marines in combat for the making of The Pacific.

-In April 1946, he married Mary Houston and his best man was Eugene Sledge.
+While at Spring Hill, Phillips re-acquainted himself with fellow local Mary Houston.
+The couple married in April 1946, with Eugene Sledge being his best man.
 He and Mary had three children together and they remained married until her death in 2000.
+Prior to Houston, Phillips had been in a relationship with a woman named Shirley Osborne while on leave in Melbourne following his time at Guadalcanal.
+Although they did not consummate the relationship, Houston still had all photos of Phillips and Osborne burnt.
+Osborne would go on to marry a Royal Australian Air Force pilot, and ten years after the war, she would visit Mobile and re-connect with Phillips, with her son going on to marry Phillips' daughter.

 Death

 Phillips died on September 26, 2015.
-He is buried at Pine Crest Cemetery in Mobile.
+He is buried at Pine Crest Cemetery in Mobile, and is survived by his three children, twelve grandchildren, and seven great-grandchildren.